Home » Symptoms » Dog Symptoms A-Z » Palpable Pulse

 Palpable Pulse in Dogs

-The palpable pulse in dogs refers to the perception of the heartbeat by palpating the arteries, usually on the inside of the thigh, to assess the heart rate or rhythm.
+A palpable pulse in dogs refers to feeling the heartbeat by palpating the arteries, usually on the inner thigh, to assess heart rate and rhythm.

 Can Occur with the Following Diseases: